hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-spark-on-mapr-sandbox.md

 ## “How to” for a Spark Application

 Next, we will look at how to write, compile, and run a Spark word count application on the MapR Sandbox.
-First we will walk step by step through the following word count application in Java.
+First, we will walk step by step through the following word count application in Java.

 **Example Word Count App in Java**

 ![](/img/tutorial_spark3.png)

-You can download the complete Maven project Java and Scala code here: <https://github.com/caroljmcdonald/sparkwordcountapp>
+You can download the complete Maven project Java and Scala code [here](https://github.com/caroljmcdonald/sparkwordcountapp).

 **Get a text-based dataset**

 First, let's grab a text-based dataset that will be used for counting the words.
 Today, we'll be using the freely available Alice In Wonderland text.
-Create a new folder:\
+Create a new folder:<br />
 `mkdir -p /mapr/demo.mapr.com/input`

 Pull down the text file: